On the upper bound of wavefront sets of representations of p-adic groups: Introduction

 \section{Introduction}

 Let $F$ be a non-Archimedean field of characteristic zero.
 In this paper, we let $\RG$ denote a connected reductive algebraic groups defined over $F$, and put $G=\RG(F)$.
 We let $\Pi(G)$ denote the set of equivalence classes of irreducible admissible representations of $G$, and let $\Pi_{temp}(G)$ (resp. $\Pi_{2}(G)$) denote the subset of $\Pi(G)$ consisting of tempered (resp. discrete series) representations.
 Given an irreducible {admissible} representation $\pi$ of $G$, one important invariant is a set $\mathfrak{n}(\pi)$ which is defined to be all the $F$-rational nilpotent orbits $\CO$ in the Lie algebra $\mathfrak{g}$ of $G$ such that the coefficient $c_{\CO}(\pi)$ in the Harish-Chandra-Howe local expansion of the character $\Theta(\pi)$ of $\pi$ is nonzero (see \cite{HC78, MW87}).
-Let $\mathfrak{n}^m(\pi)$ be the subset of $\mathfrak{n}(\pi)$ consisting of maximal nilpotent orbits, under the dominant order of nilpotent orbits.
-We also let $\ol{\mathfrak{n}}(\pi)$ and $\ol{\mathfrak{n}}^m(\pi)$ be the sets of corresponding (geometric) nilpotent orbits over $\ol{F}$.
+Let $\mathfrak{n}^m(\pi)$ be the subset of $\mathfrak{n}(\pi)$ consisting of maximal nilpotent orbits, under the Zariski closure ordering of nilpotent orbits.
+We let $\ol{\mathfrak{n}}(\pi)$ be the sets of (geometric) nilpotent orbits over $\ol{F}$ corresponding to orbits in $\mathfrak{n}(\pi)$, and let $\ol{\mathfrak{n}}^m(\pi)$ be the subset of maximal elements under the dominance ordering.
 The set $\ol{\mathfrak{n}}^m(\pi)$ is called the (geometric) wavefront set of $\pi$.